Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have combined to score more than 213.5 points in 65 of 82 games this season.
+- Boston's games this season have featured more combined points than this contest's total of 212.5 points 65 times.

-- The average total in Boston's outings this year is 229.4, 15.9 more than this matchup's over/under.
+- The average total in Boston's contests this year is 229.4, 16.9 more points than this game's over/under.

 76ers Betting Records & Stats

-- Philadelphia has combined with its opponent to score more than 213.5 points in 57 of 82 games this season.
+- Philadelphia has played 57 games this season that finished with a combined score higher than 212.5 points.

-- Philadelphia's games this year have had a 226.1-point total on average, 12.6 more points than this matchup's over/under.
+- Philadelphia's contests this season have a 226.1-point average over/under, 13.6 more points than this game's total.

+- So far this season, Philadelphia has put together a 48-34-0 record against the spread.

-- The 76ers have been victorious in 12, or 48%, of the 25 contests they have been chosen as underdogs in this season.
+- The 76ers have been underdogs in 25 games this season and have come away with the win 12 times (48%) in those contests.

-- This season, Philadelphia has won one of its two games when it is the underdog by at least +240 on the moneyline.
+- This season, Philadelphia has won seven of its 17 games, or 41.2%, when it is the underdog by at least +115 on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that Philadelphia has a 29.4% chance of pulling out a win.
+- Philadelphia has an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

 Celtics vs. 76ers Over/Under Stats (Regular Season)